threefoldtech/tfchain/bridge/docs/docker.md

-# Building the bridge
+# Building the bridge with docker

-## local build

-This is a normal go project so just execute `go build`.

 ## Build a docker image